 COMMITMENT TO SAFETY

-We ask that guests stay home if they are sick, if they are exposed to COVID-19, or if they do not meet the vaccination or testing requirements.
-Please contact the Ticket Office to transfer your tickets to another performance, bank your tickets in your account for later use, donate your tickets or request a refund.
-The Ticket Office can be reached by phone Monday through Friday 12pm–5pm and Saturdays 11am–3pm at 651.291.1144 or by email at email@example.com.
+We ask that guests stay home if they are sick or if they are exposed to COVID-19.
+Please contact the Ticket Office to transfer your tickets to another performance, bank your tickets in your account for later use, turn your tickets back as a tax-deductible donation to the SPCO, or request a refund.
+The Ticket Office can be reached by phone Monday through Friday 12pm–5pm at 651.291.1144 or by email at email@example.com.

 Watch Concerts from anywhere via our free online Concert Library

 We’re excited to welcome audiences back to our live performances, but know that many in our community may not feel comfortable attending concerts in person.
 Those who are not comfortable or not able to attend in person can watch SPCO concerts streamed live from the Ordway Concert Hall throughout the season.
-We will broadcast at least seven live performances, with hopes of securing funding for an additional seven live broadcasts, for a total of 14 livestreams in the coming season.
-We will continue to add new on-demand content to the library, as well, and all Concert Library content will continue to be available to our community completely free of charge.
+In addition to the livestreams, we will continue to add new on-demand content to the library, and all Concert Library content will continue to be available to our community completely free of charge.

 We will continue to monitor the COVID situation and will communicate about any changes to our safety measures with as much advance notice as possible.
 All ticket holders will be notified of current safety protocols via email prior to each concert.
 Please contact our Ticket Office at 651.291.1144 or firstname.lastname@example.org with any questions.